tc39/proposal-smart-pipelines/readme.md

 <td>

-A new type of function, the pipe function -> …, would act as if it were `$ => $
-|> …`, where `$` is a hygienically unique variable.
-A pipe function would
-also not need a parameter list (whether it could optionally take one is up for debate—see also [Brian Terlson’s proposal for headless arrows][ECMAScript headless-arrow proposal]).
+A new type of function, the pipe function `->` …, would act as if it were `$ => $ |> …`, where `$` is a hygienically unique variable.
+A pipe function would also not need a parameter list (whether it could optionally take one is up for debate—see also [Brian Terlson’s proposal for headless arrows][ECMAScript headless-arrow proposal]).

 A pipe function would bind its first argument to the topic reference within its body.
 It would also parse its body using the same smart body syntax that the pipe operator uses.

+**More than any other** possible extension in this table, pipe functions would dramatically increase the potential of tacit programming.
+Just this single additional operator seems to solve:\
+tacit unary-**functional composition**,\
+tacit unary-functional **partial application**,\
+and tacit **method extraction**,\
-Just this one more operator seems to solve tacit unary-functional composition, tacit unary-functional partial application, and tacit method extraction, all with a single additional concept.
+…all with a single additional concept.

 <tr>
 <td>